gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    security.
 HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publicly known in 2015.
 DTLS 1.3
    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
+It is RECOMMENDED to not not support support cipher suites, extentions, and options marked as "Recommended" = N in the TLS IANA registries.

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
-The AEAD limits are equally valid for DTLS 1.2 but are not mandated by the DTLS 1.2 specification.
+The AEAD limits equations are equally valid for DTLS 1.2 and SHOULD be followed for DTLS/SCTP, but are not mandated by the DTLS 1.2 specification.
 HMAC-SHA-256 as used in SCTP-AUTH has a very large tag length and very good integrity properties.
 The SCTP-AUTH key can be used until the DTLS handshake is re-run at which point a new SCTP-AUTH key is derived using the TLS-Exporter.